 The main counterfactual that I consider is to shut down the inertia channel and compute how this impacts overall usage of the set of considered applications as well as the estimated diversion ratios.
 I find that longer term inertia drives nearly 40% of overall usage of the considered applications.
-I provide two interpretations of this counterfactual - an upper bound of how policies aimed at curbing digital addiction impact diversion and a more direct measure of substitutability between applications.
-For the first interpretation, while I remain agnostic to the behavioral mechanism behind the estimated inertia, a large portion of it is likely from addictive usage as indicated by the qualitative evidence accumulated throughout the study.
-Since my experiment does not precisely isolate the extent to which usage is driven by addiction, I consider the results as an upper bound on how the addiction channel influences usage and diversion.
-Regulators around the world are actively debating about how to deal with these digital addiction issues, whether through directly regulating the time usage on these applications or indirectly regulating the curation algorithms and feed designs used on them.
-Thus, my counterfactual sheds light on whether these policies would
+While I remain agnostic to the behavioral mechanism behind the estimated inertia, a large portion of it is likely from addictive usage as indicated by the qualitative evidence accumulated throughout the study.7 Since my experiment does not isolate the extent to which usage is driven by addiction, I consider the results as an upper bound on how the addiction channel influences usage and diversion.
+Regulators around the world are actively debating about how to deal with these digital addiction issues, whether through directly regulating the time usage on these applications or indirectly regulating the curation algorithms and feed designs used on them.8 Thus, my counterfactual sheds light on whether these policies would influence usage of these applications sufficiently much in order to meaningfully change merger assessments.